 KI NDG’s response:

 The Steering Group needs to have in place a mechanism that ensures any decision by a sub-group is checked by industry sector regulatory authority for compliance.
-Additionally, Government needs to be prepared to support Steering Group / sub-group proposals which may require changes in legislation (e.g. to exonerate liability).
+Additionally, Government needs to be prepared to support Steering Group / sub-group proposals which may require changes in legislation (e.g. to).

 This question is generally addressed by KI NDG’s response to Question 1.6.